Choose a Funeral Director – How To Find the Best Local Undertaker.

-Funeral Director/undertakers are not all the same.
-Most undertakers are part of big national firms like the Coop and Dignity.
-As big does not necessarily mean low cost or good service, you may want to look at family firms as well where the owners are involved in the day to day running of the business – though it is not easy to tell which ones are family firms as the big chains often retain the previous owners family name.
+Undertakers are not all the same.
+Most are part of big national firms like the Coop and Dignity.
+As big does not necessarily mean low cost or good service, you may also want to look at family firms as well where the owners are involved in the day to day running of the business – though it is not easy to tell which ones are family firms as the big chains often retain the previous owners family name.
 Our directory of independent funeral directors is here. and the xounty index is further down the page, after some information about types of funeral and how costs vary (that in very general terms).

 There is no harm at all in making enquiries before you or your loved one dies.
 If you know death is not far away, a prepaid plan can often be cheaper than waiting until the inevitable occurs, though the Financial Conduct Authority is trying to limit independent advice to those well off enough not to need it.
 Yes, they are thoughtfully protecting you from getting advice!
 Even a couple of weeks in advance we have known it to save £1700 – follow the link below.
 Better yet get it planned and paid for years in advance with a prepaid funeral.
-But assuming it is too late for that and that you have checked that there isn’t a prepaid plan, why not have a brief chat with a couple of local undertakers?
-Find out what the costs are likely to be, and what extras they recommend.
+But assuming it is too late for that and that you have checked that there isn’t a prepaid plan, why not have a brief chat with a local funeral director or two?
+Find out what the costs are likely to be, and what extras they recommend and why.
 These can add massively to the costs if you caught unawares and vulnerable by a smooth salesman.
 Better than a last-minute panic when some target driven undertakers will talk you into lots of pointless extras “to show how much you loved” the person who has died.

-You do NOT need to wait until the death is registered before choosing the undertaker, though it must be registered and the relevant paperwork given to the funeral director before the actual funeral can take place.
+You do NOT need to wait until the death is registered before choosing the undertaker, though it must be registered and the relevant paperwork (the “green form”) given to the funeral director before the actual funeral can take place.

 Choosing an undertaker is not easy as they all look the same and they (mostly) look like small family-run firms.
 They’re really big differences in costs and levels of service.
 Prices can differ by £1,000 or more.
 Some funeral directors are skilled at guilt-tripping you into spending too much.
 Others care about you as an individual and will only recommend extras which are truly of benefit.
 Levels of service also vary widely.